projectsveltos/sveltos/docs/ytt_extension.md

 ![Sveltos managing clusters](assets/flux-ytt-sveltos.png)

-We can leverage GitRepository as a source for ytt controller.
+We can leverage GitRepository as a source for ytt controller[^1].
 For example, in the provided GitHub repository [ytt-examples](https://github.com/gianlucam76/ytt-examples), we can find the ytt files that Flux will sync.
 To instruct the ytt controller to fetch files from this repository, create a YttSource CRD instance with the following configuration:

 ```yaml
 apiVersion: extension.projectsveltos.io/v1alpha1